noto-rious/Nitro.Self-V3/README.md

 * DM host with custom DM message if giveaway won.
 * Removes some code obfuscation.
 * Fake/duplicate code detection to avoid being banned.
+* Webhook with optional support for fake/invalid responses and a ping user setting.

 Might look into adding webhook support later.